 Students of all ages from any school — primary, secondary or university — can schedule a Stratford Festival visit.
 University students can take for-credit courses in subjects like Shakespeare performances and acting and voice techniques.
 All ages can enjoy theatre arts day camps and summer camps.
 For the professionals, they can take part in immersive artist workshops and training.

 Although you can purchase tickets individually, many membership programmes offer a few perks.
 Some benefits include ticket discounts up to 50%, priority booking, free tickets, waitlists, lounges with complimentary drinks, free tour passes and exclusive events.
 You can also rent the venue or costumes.
-If travelling to the festival, you’ll find paid parking lots throughout the town for both cars and busses.
+If travelling to the festival, you’ll find paid parking lots throughout the town.

 While in the vicinity of Stratford, you may want to explore the area.
 The main festival theatre is in Upper Queen's Park, bordering Lake Victoria near Arthur Meighen Gardens.
 You’ll find several other green spaces and walking paths along the waterfront, including North Shore Park, Lower Queen’s Park, Arboretum Park and the tourist favourite, Shakespearean Gardens.